mwganson/Bevel/README.md

 ### Claim Children
 This is a boolean property.
 If true (default) the object will claim its children in the tree.
 You can toggle this value back and forth from true to false to see the effect of this.
 It only affects the heirarchy in the tree view and has no affect on the object itself.

+## Edit Vertices
+Boolean variable used to toggle a command action.
+Brings up a simple vertex editor with which you can select the vertices to be used in the 3D view.

 ## Fillet Edges
 This is a boolean property, default = false.
 If true, the edges created by the bevel are also filleted.
 Only the edges created by the bevel operation are filleted.
 Use a fillet tool to fillet the others, if desired.
 Note: OCCT (Open Cascade Technologies), the CAD kernel FreeCAD uses will sometimes fillet additional edges if they are tangent to a selected edge.